fahmidme/themecraft/README.md

 ThemeCraft is a dynamic, AI-powered web theme generator designed as a learning and starting point for creating dynamic, AI-generated websites.
 It leverages OpenAI's capabilities to interpret user descriptions and generate unique web themes, complete with interactive elements that can be dragged and resized.

+## Live Demo

+Experience ThemeCraft in action with a live demo: [https://themecraft.vercel.app/](https://themecraft.vercel.app/).
+This version is deployed on Vercel from the `user-key-input-version` branch, where users need to enter their OpenAI key first and then describe their desired theme to generate it.

 ## Getting Started

 ### Prerequisites